maria-korosteleva/Body-Shape-Estimation/README.md

 ## Disclaimer

 This is a work and progress which means that
 * The license terms are not decided yet.
-Please, contact the developer for any use other then reviewing
+Please, contact the developer for any use other then reviewing, and refer to SMPL Licence agreements https://smpl.is.tue.mpg.de/modellicense, https://smpl.is.tue.mpg.de/bodylicense
 * the master branch is not guaranteed to work properly at any given moment;
 * VS solution is organized for the convenience of the developer and might take some time to adapt for running on the other computer;
 * the code style and some small architectural decisions might not be consistent throughout the project code (the developer tries out new tricks from time to time).